 Care is delivered by a multidisciplinary team, including psychiatrists, nurses, cognitive behavioural therapy (CBT) and cognitive analytic therapy (CAT) therapists, occupational therapists, dietetics, physiotherapy and family therapist.

-All inpatients and day patients are offered a choice of specialist individual cognitive behavioural therapy (CBT), cognitive analytic therapy (CAT) for eating disorders or the Maudsley Model of Anorexia Nervosa Treatment for Adults (MANTRA).
+All inpatients and day patients are offered either a specialist individual cognitive behavioural therapy (CBT), cognitive analytic therapy (CAT) for eating disorders or the Maudsley Model of Anorexia Nervosa Treatment for Adults (MANTRA).

-Patient choice of therapy is guided by evidence based information about specialist therapies and a shared understanding of the clinical assessment.
+The choice of therapy is guided by evidence-based information about specialist therapies and a shared understanding of the clinical assessment.
 Continuity of therapist is also provided across inpatient, day-patient and outpatient treatment to help patients continue to assist with step-down care following admission.

 The therapy models offered are evidence-based approaches to eating disorders treatment, adapted for the specialised needs of inpatient and day patients when necessary.
 The service monitors the outcomes of therapies, as well as patient satisfaction.